Writing & Reviews

 Bill Callahan – Dream River

-Released in 2013 on Drag City Records Format: LP Overview In an interview around the release of Dream River, Bill Callahan said he wanted it to be “the last record you could listen to at the end of the day, before you go to bed, around midnight.”
-So for my first listen of the album I …
+LP, Drag City, 2013 Overview In an interview around the release of Dream River, Bill Callahan said he wanted it to be “the last record you could listen to at the end of the day, before you go to bed, around midnight.”
+So for my first listen of the album I crawled into bed with my

 Bill Callahan – Dream River Read More »